mfem/web/src/tutorial/start.md

 ### <i class="fa fa-check-square-o"></i>&nbsp; Set up VS Code

-- Open a new browser window and load `http://IP:3000`.
+- Open the VS Code URL sent by the Slackbot.

+  For a local Docker container, open `http://localhost:3000/?folder=/home/euler/mfem`.

 - You should see the Visual Studio Code (VS Code) interface.